TAXES | ENTREPRENEURSHIP

 What taxes do you pay as a sole proprietor?
 Read all about taxes and deductions for sole traders here.

 Once you have started a business, there are many things to consider, one of which is the tax you have to pay and everything that comes with it.
-Many entrepreneurs start their business in the form of a sole proprietorship (zzp) and then grow into, for example, a limited liability company (bv).
-The bv is the Dutch variant of what is commonly referred to as an LLC.
+Many entrepreneurs start their business in the form of a sole proprietorship and then grow into a besloten vennootschap (bv).
+The besloten vennootschap is the Dutch variant of what is commonly referred to as an LLC.
 Like this form of business a bv has a limited liability compared to other forms of business like the sole proprietorship.
 Especially in this first phase of the business, it is sometimes unclear which obligations need to be met and how much money you need to set aside for the tax authorities.

 As a sole proprietor, there are two taxes you have to pay.
 These are income tax and turnover tax.
 Income tax has to be paid on the profits of the sole proprietorship.
 In turnover tax, VAT has to be paid on the turnover.